Aaron-Bopp/TIM/30_Topics/32_Terms/Benzodiazepines.md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

-Class of drugs that depress the central nervous system via the amino acid neurotransmitter: gamma-aminobutyric acid (GABA).
-GABA is a major inhibitory neurotransmitter in the brain.
+Class of drugs that depress the central nervous system via the amino acid [[Neurotransmitter]]: gamma-aminobutyric acid (GABA).
+GABA is a major inhibitory [[Neurotransmitter]] in the brain.
 Benzodiazepines increase the activity of GABA, thereby producing a sedating effect, relaxing skeletal muscles, and inducing sleep, anesthesia, and amnesia.
  ^[[[course_Dr.
 K's Guide to Mental Health]]]

 **See**::